The INSPECT phase starts whenever you receive eggs and egg products into your kitchen.

 Containers and utensils that have contact with raw egg must be washed and sanitized before being used again, even for the same recipe.
 Vulnerable populations, such as the very young or the aged, can be protected by using pasteurized egg products.

 Eggs should be cooked until the whites are set (completely coagulated and firm) and the yolks begin to thicken (no longer runny, but not hard).
-Scrambled eggs and omelets should be cooked until firm throughout with no visible liquid egg remaining.
-For egg-containing dishes, like sauces and casseroles, cook until an internal temperature of 160°F or above has been reached.
+Scrambled eggs and omelettes should be cooked until firm throughout with no visible liquid egg remaining.
+For egg-containing dishes, like sauces and casseroles, cook until an internal temperature of 160° F or above has been reached.

 Additional egg handling and safety information can be found in the materials listed below and on the next page.
 Copies can be ordered by filling out the requested information.